-December 2010 went down on record as the coldest for over 100 years.
+Will we experience a very cold winter?
+I recall most recently December 2010 which went down on record as one of the coldest for over 100 years.
 Not good news for some of our favourite garden plants.
-Here at our nursery in North London, UK we suffered some damage on our Cordyline Australis.
-Most of the damage seems to be at the very top of the stem where the leaves have either browned off or completely collapsed.
+Here at our nursery in North London, UK we suffered some damage on our Cordyline Australis that year.
+Most of the damage often occurs at the very top of the stem where the leaves have either browned off or completely collapsed.
+What follows is our best tips for caring for cordylines growing in the UK.

 These can be left until the late Spring / early Summer months and new stems should start appearing from the inside of the plant.
 A good feed with all purpose granular or liquid feed between May and September should assist – see below.